hyw208/minikube_demo/README.md

     or just use docker cp, where '155286a1a608' is the container id you can get with 'docker ps' cmd
     >docker cp 155286a1a608:/demoapp ./demoapp

+demo debug python flask with eclipse + pydev in minikube

-11. for IDE debug, you can use eclipse with pydev instead of rpdb, change the code in demo.py to the following:
+1. for IDE debug, you can use eclipse with pydev instead of rpdb, change the code in demo.py to the following:
     >import pydevd #import rpdb

     >pydevd.settrace("192.168.1.156", port=5678) #rpdb.set_trace('0.0.0.0')

-12.
+2. change requirements.txt, replace rpdb with pydevd

+3. build docker image again
+    >docker build -t demoapp:demo .

+4.